gwtw/js-sorting/README.md

 A collection of sorting algorithms written in JavaScript.
 Each algorithm is enclosed in its own file, wrapped in a [Universal Module Definition (UMD)][1] API to make it easier to use across multiple platforms.

-To learn more about how each algorithm is implemented have a look at the [technical articles on my blog][2].
+Detailed information on the complexity of each algorithm is located [here][6].
+To learn more about how some of the algorithms are implemented, have a look at the [technical articles on my blog][2].

 ## Installing